sillsdev/ptx2pdf/docs/documentation/README.md

 -  [**10** Hooks](#ptx2pdf-MacroSetupParameters-Hooks)
     -  [**10.1** Appendix: Common OpenType script tags](#ptx2pdf-MacroSetupParameters-Appendix:CommonOpenTypescripttags)

-Text in <span style="color:rgb(255,0,0)">red</span> represents the portion of the setup parameter syntax which can be configured by the typesetter.
+Text in ```gray``` represents the portion of the setup parameter syntax which can be configured by the typesetter.
 Where applicable, default values are indicated in parentheses at the end of the definition.

 ## <a name="TOC-Paratext-Stylesheet">Paratext Stylesheet</a>

 <a name="TOC-Paratext-Stylesheet">

-*   \stylesheet{<font color="red">usfm.sty</font>} – Define the Paratext stylesheet to be used as a basis for formatting (default=usfm.sty)
+*   \stylesheet{```usfm.sty```} – Define the Paratext stylesheet to be used as a basis for formatting (default=usfm.sty)

 You can read multiple stylesheets (to override primary stylesheet values)
 For example:

-*   \stylesheet{<font color="red">mods.sty</font>}
+*   \stylesheet{```mods.sty```}

-In the file <font color="red">mods.sty</font>, add standard Paratext marker style definition parameters to override the default stylesheet definitions provided through \stylesheet{...} (above).
+In the file ```mods.sty```, add standard Paratext marker style definition parameters to override the default stylesheet definitions provided through \stylesheet{...} (above).
 Note that the first stylesheet is only loaded if it is used.
 Also, you cannot change fonts in subsequent stylesheets.
 Fonts are only loaded once at the beginning of the process.

 </a>